Rick Bayless: Other media appearances

 In 2005, Bayless competed on Iron Chef America and lost by one point to Iron Chef Bobby Flay on what was the first broadcast episode of season 1, with American bison meat as the secret ingredient.

 Bayless appeared as a guest judge in episode 3 of Season 4's Top Chef, judging both the quickfire and elimination challenges.
 He later became a contestant in episode 3 of the first season of Top Chef Masters, winning that episode and advancing to the Champion's round.
 In the championship round, he won the title of Top Chef Master on August 19, 2009.

 In 2012, Bayless ventured into the world of theatre, partnering with Lookingglass Theatre Company in Chicago to put on the play Rick Bayless in Cascabel, which Bayless created along with Tony Hernandez and Heidi Stillman.
 The show opened on March 21, 2012, to favorable reviews and ran through April 29.

+Beyond the kitchen, Bayless is dedicated to maintaining his physical well-being through yoga.
+He practices yoga six days a week, emphasizing its importance in his daily routine.